JoelJose681/Top-5-owasp-scanner/README.md

 This tool is designed only for local security testing and learning.
 Use it only against systems you own or are authorized to test.
 Do not scan external or unauthorized websites.

-## Notes for your portfolio

-- The scanner is intentionally limited to `localhost` targets for safety.
-- It uses only Python standard libraries plus `requests` and `beautifulsoup4`.
-- The HTML report summarizes each vulnerability and provides remediation guidance.